 So, as you can see, there's a lot that needs to be considered when calculating the value of compensation.
 When you make a Fatal Accident Claim, your Serious Injury Solicitor will calculate the right and fair amount of compensation on your behalf, taking all these factors into account.
 They will also carry out all negotiations with the other side, and commence litigation if needed.

-While a Fatal Accident Claim is ongoing, it is often possible to secure interim funds to help cover funeral costs and related expenses, which can help to alleviate immediate financial stress on the family.
+While a Fatal Accident Claim is ongoing, it is often possible to secure interim payments to help cover funeral costs and related expenses, which can help to alleviate immediate financial stress on the family.

-In the UK here is a strict time limit for making a Fatal Accident Claim.
+In the UK here is a strict time limit for making a fatal accident claim.
 This deadline is three years from the date of death.

 The deadline for making a claim is called 'statutory limitation' and legal proceedings in Court must be started before this deadline is reached.
 If the deadline is missed then it will not be possible to make a Fatal Accident Claim (except in exceptional circumstances).

-Will the Coroner Be Involved?
+Will the Coroner be involved?

 When someone has died as a result of a fatal accident, their death will be referred to the Coroner.
 We understand that it can be unnerving when the Coroner becomes involved, but it's actually more common than you might think.
 In the UK, currently around 45% of all deaths are reported to the Coroner.